 If you’re looking for longer days but still want to enjoy some snow activities, April and May are a good time to visit.
 There are also fewer crowds.

 The summer months are June, July, and August.
 In the Land of the Midnight Sun, the sun never sets.
+In Helsinki, the sun is out until around 11pm.
 Temperatures, even in the summer, are never hot, hovering around 15-20°C (60-70 °F).
 This is the time to sample fresh strawberries, go on hikes, and enjoy time kayaking in the sea or lake.

 - From the U.S – New York, Chicago, San Francisco, Los Angeles, and Miami.